mosip/admin-services/README.md

 # Admin
+## Note: This branch is created to host updated testrig code for CRE checks.
 ## Overview
 This repository contains the source code MOSIP Admin module.
 For an overview refer [here](https://docs.mosip.io/1.2.0/modules/administration).
 The module exposes API endpoints.
 For a reference front-end UI implementation refer to [Admin UI github repo](https://github.com/mosip/admin-ui/)